 - Rough or tumble games

-Monkey play is a form of risky behaviour preferred by children.
-A child can behave in ways not favoured, such as jumping from high spots, climbing furniture, trees, and even mock-aggression.
+Monkey play is a form of risky behavior preferred by children.
+A child can behave in ways not favored, such as jumping from high spots, climbing furniture, trees, and even mock-aggression.

 How risk-taking benefits children?

 Risk-taking is crucial for the healthy development of physical and personal qualities in young boys and girls.
 While some are risk-averse, others will push it to the limit.
 Both ways, here’s a list of the benefits of age-appropriate risk: